nourome/SSVGShape/README.md

 ## SVG 1.1 valid file format

 Example of valid SVG file.
-Notice the transform tag, it is essential to have transform matix rather than translate. scale, roatate, skew tags seperatley
+Notice the transform tag, it is essential to have transform matix rather than translate. scale, roatate, skew tags seperatley.
+SSVGShape supports only absolute coordinates (capital letters M,C,L,Z) and won't work with relative coordinates (lower letters).
+All vectors expoerted using Affinity desginer with options (selection without background) should work with this release.

 ```xml
 <?xml version="1.0" encoding="UTF-8" standalone="no"?>